exilon/QuickCore/README.md

 4. Add QuickLogger folder to your path libraries on Delphi IDE.

 # Documentation:
----
----

 QuickCore is a framework to easy build desktop/mobile/web apps.

 ## DependencyInjection

-Framework is based on dependency injection priciples.
-A container holds all services your application needs and allows an easy infrastructure changes with no enfort.
+Entire Framework is based on dependency injection priciples.
+A container holds all services needed by the application, allowing easy infrastructure changes with a minor enfort.

 Services are automatically injected into server and configured from a single unit "startup".
+Every Core project needs a startup.pas with a class inheriting from TStartupBase (see examples on samples folder).

 *ServiceCollection:*
 --
-Is a dependency injection container to hold all services your application needs and control their lifetime.
+It's a collection of services where we can register predefined or custom services and control its lifecycle (singleton, transient,..).
+ServiceCollection is the build-in container included in QuickCore and supports constructor injection by default.
 ```delphi
 services
    .AddLogging(TLoggerBuilder.GetBuilder(TLoggerOptionsFormat.ofYAML,False)